ruby0x1/hxtypedarray/README.md

 ###todo:

-- All data is in bigEndian assumption, by spec (see below)
+- All data is in bigEndian by default, by spec (see next point)
-- DataView has endianness flags, ArrayBufferIO will handle. this isolates platform specific intrinsics etc, as well as handle endianness in one location, not spread out into the code.
+- DataView has endianness flags that need to be handled in ArrayBufferIO.

 ###todo:external